Warbird Lovers

 **A Buchon and a Buchon converted to 109G spec were used

-As of March 2023, there are 6 airworthy Buchons: 3 in the UK, 2 in Germany and 1 in the USA - although the US owned example is yet to make a public experience.
+As of March 2023, there are 6 airworthy Buchons: 3 in the UK, 2 in Germany and 1 in the USA.
+However, as of 2024 only 3 are being actively flown.
 Of these, 1 in Germany was converted to two-seat 109 G-12 specification and re-engined with a Daimler Benz, however it soon reverted back to a Merlin engine making it somewhat of an anomaly as a Merlin equipped 109G-12 (it is not available for warbird experiences).
-In 2019, 5 of these airworthy Buchons were based in the UK and flew together at Flying Legends, a record for the type to fly together since the making of the Battle of Britain film.

 Conversions: Since the 80s several Hispano Buchons have been converted into airworthy Messerschmitt Bf 109G spec with a Daimler Benz engine and other modifications.
 Although these look like 109Gs, they are modified Buchon airframes.
 There are currently 4 flying in this configuration, plus 1 with an Allison engine fitted within a 109G nose profile.
 (2 in Germany, 2 in the USA, and 1 in Canada).